gbromfield/Insidious/README.md

     java -jar target/insidious-0.0.1-SNAPSHOT-jar-with-dependencies.jar

-**Note: Insidious should be started in Insidious' root directory since it loads an SSH key file assumed to be in the "keys" subdirectory.
-This should be moved to be a resource in the jar file. **

 When the simulator is started it receives instructions through the rest interface (port 4567) to load recordings and open up ports.

 ## REST Interface

-### Creating a TL1 Session on port 12349 and loading a capture from a file
+### Creating a TL1 Server on port 12349 and loading a capture from a file
-POST http://localhost:4567/sessions with payload below to load a recording from a file:
+POST http://localhost:4567/servers with payload below to load a recording from a file:

     {
       "protocol": "tl1",